epfl-ada/ada-2022-project-badassteam/README.md

 # Abstract

 In 1975, the filmmaker Laura Muley highlighted the underrepresentation of women in film industry and more broadly in visual culture.
 She introduced the term "male gaze" and allow people to question the place of women in the cinema industry.
-The American cinema industry played a strong role of influence on the western society and appears as a good area of study to examine how women's representation has changed over the period of nearly a century.
-Two research axes could be used to examine this issue.
+The American cinema industry played a strong role on the western society and appears as a good area of study to examine how women's representation has changed over the period of nearly a century.
 It would be interesting to first examine the underlying distinctions between men and women's presence in a movie.
 Specifically, to investigate the ages of the actors and actresses as well as the roles' percentage of occupations.
 Then, we will explore the representation of women in front of the camera.
 In fact, by examining the roles they play, one might gain an understanding of how the director stages them.

 # Research questions